 Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

-- They have a full-time job to juggle at the same time, or
+- They have a full-time job to juggle at the same time and won’t be able to take much time off

-- It’s been a minute (years to be exact) since they’ve graduated law school or have taken the exam.
+- It’s been a minute (or years) since they’ve graduated from law school or have taken the exam

 - Benefits of studying early for the bar exam